qixiayuan/countNames/README.md

-This is just for the homework of my github course.
+This is the homework of Qixia Yuan's github course.